1. Select a discrete app icon.

-Her son was only 2 ½ when Sarah Buel, JD, clinical professor of law at Arizona State University, left her abusive husband.
+Her son was only 2 ½ when Sarah Buel, JD, clinical professor of law at Arizona State University, left an abusive husband.
 One day, before leaving, she saw her son slap his stuffed teddy bear across the face and tell him, “I told you not to ever say that!”
 Buel, horrified, could have sworn her son had never witnessed the abuse she had endured at the hands of her husband, but clearly, she told the State Bar of Arizona, he had.
 It was her wake-up call.
 “I had to get out of there.”

 Today, after graduating cum laude from Harvard Law School and founding the Harvard Battered Women’s Advocacy Project, she works as a clinical professor of law at Arizona State University, and has worked with other survivors for the past 30 years.

-When she left her abuser, she calls herself “extraordinarily blessed” for having a “loving, supportive mother that I could turn to.
+When she left, she calls herself “extraordinarily blessed” for having a “loving, supportive mother that I could turn to.
 Many, many, many survivors have nobody.”
 A lack of any type of support system is just one reason why survivors might stay with an abuser.
 Buel compiled a list of 50 reasons why leaving an abusive partner is always much harder than just walking out the front door.
 You can read the first 10 reasons in Part 1, here.
 Below, her next 10 reasons.

 11. Pressure from family members.
 Family pressure is exerted by those who either believe that there is no excuse for leaving a marriage or have been duped into denial by the batterer’s charismatic behavior, says Buel.